Alejogb1/job-board/blog-data/how-can-i-resolve-multiprocessing-errors-when-sending-data-from-apiclient.md

 id: "how-can-i-resolve-multiprocessing-errors-when-sending-data-from-apiclient"
 ---

-Alright, let's delve into this.
+, let's delve into this.
 Multiprocessing errors when sending data from an `APIClient` – I've definitely encountered that thorny issue more than once.
 It’s a classic concurrency challenge, often stemming from the inherent limitations of how processes communicate and the complexities of shared resources.
 Over the years, dealing with these scenarios in various distributed systems has given me a fairly robust toolbox for troubleshooting and resolving them.
 The main culprit, in my experience, often isn't the `APIClient` itself, but rather how we're using it within the multiprocessing context.

 The fundamental problem lies in the fact that processes, unlike threads, have their own separate memory spaces.
 This means that objects, including instances of your `APIClient` or data structures you want to pass, cannot simply be shared directly.
 Any attempt to directly use a non-picklable object or one created within the parent process in a child process, will generally lead to errors, such as `pickle` exceptions or data corruption.
 The solution revolves around carefully managing data transfer and initialization within each process, effectively handling the isolation that multiprocessing enforces.

 First off, consider the error message you’re actually getting.
 Is it a serialization failure?
 Is it a timeout issue?
 Or is it something more fundamental to your `APIClient`’s implementation and how it handles concurrent access?
 Understanding the exact error message is the crucial starting point for any effective debugging session.

 Often, I've seen developers fall into the trap of trying to share an already instantiated `APIClient` across multiple processes.
 This approach can cause a myriad of issues if the client holds resources that aren't designed for shared access, like open connections.
-The key to addressing this is to ensure that each process instantiates its own instance of the `APIClient`, and further, that this instantiation happens *within* the process itself.
+The key to addressing this is to ensure that each process instantiates its own instance of the `APIClient`, and further, that this instantiation happens _within_ the process itself.
 This way, each process has an independent copy, preventing shared resource contention and serialization errors.

 Let's look at a simplified example.
 Suppose you have a function that makes an API call: